donadef/ddm/docs/usage.rst

 [vba-bound]:

 - windows: Factors to apply on constrain consecutively for dG vba-bound calculation.
 Default is 0.001, 0.01, 0.1, 0.2, 0.5, 1.0.
 - int_meth: Integration method; WHAM or TI.
+Default is TI.
+- WHAM_PATH: Required if WHAM has been chosen.
+The path for wham command.
+Default is ''.